microsoft/FluidFramework/docs/patterns/operation-ordering.md

 # Explicit operation ordering

 Fluid is strictly based on operations.
-This means that the Fluid runtime makes guarantees about behavior _at the operation level._ This can present challenges when using the distributed data structures, when your needs as a developer don't match completely with the operations that the DDS provides.
+This means that the Fluid runtime makes guarantees about behavior _at the operation level._ This can present challenges when using the distributed data structures when your needs as a developer don't match completely with the operations that the DDS provides.

 Consider the SharedNumberSequence DDS.
 It stores a list/array of numbers, and, like all SharedSequences, provides